 Make the Sauce

-Stir incream, pasta cooking water, and cheese (reserve a pinch for garnish).
+Stir in cream, pasta cooking water, and feta cheese (reserve a pinch for garnish).
 Bring to a boil and cook until thickened, 3-4 minutes.

-Stir in pasta and shrimp.
-Season with ¼ tsp. salt and a pinch of pepper.
+Stir in pasta, shrimp, ¼ tsp. salt, and a pinch of pepper.
 Remove from burner.

 Finish the Dish

-Plate dish as pictured on front of card, garnishing with reserved cheese and reserved oregano.
+Plate dish as pictured on front of card, garnishing with reserved feta cheese, reserved oregano, and red pepper flakes (to taste).
 Bon appétit!